emilwojcik93/obs-portable/README.md

 # What this does:
 # ✅ Downloads and installs OBS Studio portable (latest version)
-# ✅ Installs Input Overlay plugin with Thomson Reuters template
+# ✅ Installs Input Overlay plugin with custom template
 # ✅ Installs OpenVINO plugins for Intel AI webcam effects
 # ✅ Detects your hardware (GPU, display, OneDrive) with verbose output
 # ✅ Configures optimal settings (50% scaling for encoder overload prevention)